The Ripple Mafia

 And finally… David Chaum wrote a paper on anonymous electronic money all the way back in 1982.

 So when it comes to the world of cryptocurrencies, there’s a lot going on in the background that most of us are unaware of.
-Many conversations are had and decisions made behind the curtain by influential individuals and organisations long before the general public is aware.
+Many conversations are had and decisions made behind the curtain by influential individuals and organizations long before the general public is aware.

 And among all this commotion, one crypto company stands out – Ripple.
 It is a skillful player in the world of politics, having established strong wide-spread relationships with the most powerful decision-makers and thought-leaders.
 This is surely to be a key pillar of Ripple’s success.